HalmonLui/airbnb-api/README.md

 ### Response

 ## Get Amenities
-Airbnb uses unique amenities ids for each amenity and facility, these are needed to query listings by host amenities.\
+Airbnb uses unique amenity ids for each amenity and facility, these are needed to query listings by host amenities.\
 Note: If endpoint doesn't work, make sure you [installed](https://github.com/HalmonLui/airbnb-api#install) correctly.
 ### Request